Table of Contents

 Bored of the daily 9-5 office grind?
 Tired of being cooped up between four walls?
 Finding yourself distracted by cute dog videos on Twitter, wishing you could be out there in the fresh air with them?
-Then wish no more – Rapid Formations is here to “walk” you through (geddit?) all the essentials you need to start your own dog-walking business!
+Then wish no more – Rapid Formations is here to “walk” you through the essentials of starting a dog-walking business!

-So first things first, you’ll need to register your company at Companies House using a reliable company formation agent – we’d recommend ourselves…obviously!
-If you’ve never incorporated a company before, don’t sweat it.
+So first things first, you’ll need to register your company at Companies House using a reliable company formation agent – we’d recommend ourselves, obviously!
+If you’ve never incorporated a company before, don’t worry.
 It’s quick and easy and we can have you registered and trading in a matter of hours.
-Just pick your company name, choose your package and let us do the rest!
+Just pick your company name, choose your package, and let us do the rest!

-Then you’ll need to make sure you have the appropriate Business Insurance.
+When setting up any type of business, you must have appropriate and adequate business Insurance.
 As you are providing a service, you’ll need at the very least to be covered by Public Liability Insurance (PLI) in case your dogs cause damage or injury while under your supervision.
 You can check out what options are available using a well-known comparison website such as Compare The Market or Go Compare.

 You may also want to consider other kinds of insurance, such as Care Custody and Control insurance which will cover you in case a dog is injured or lost due to your negligence, or Non-Negligent Cover in case of accidental injury to a dog in your care.

 Many insurers offer specialised packages for multiple aspects of dog walking businesses, so you may also want to check out your options for all-inclusive cover as well.